News

 Biodiversity hotspots and their threats identified

-TERN data and infrastructure have been used to map South Australia’s biodiversity hotspots, identify their climate change sensitivity, and ultimately inform priorities and strategies for conservation management.
+TERN environmental data and infrastructure have been used to map South Australia’s biodiversity hotspots, identify their climate change sensitivity, and ultimately inform priorities and strategies for conservation management.

 TERN’s research and data infrastructure has been used to identify six major plant biodiversity hotspots across South Australia.
 This image above shows the hotspot locations over a map of the proportion of uncleared native vegetation remaining locally.
 Areas with low scores are highly fragmented (with the exception of the large salt lakes that have no vegetation).
 Of the six biodiversity hotspots, the southern Flinders Ranges (below) was found to be the most sensitive to climate change.
 Images courtesy of Greg Guerin.